ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ## Flattening producers

-The `flatten` operators transforms a `SignalProducer`-of-`SignalProducer`s into a single `SignalProducer`.
+The `flatten` operator transforms a `SignalProducer`-of-`SignalProducer`s into a single `SignalProducer` whose values are forwarded from the inner producer in accordance with the provided `FlattenStrategy`.
-There are multiple different semantics of the operation which can be chosen as a `FlattenStrategy`.

 To understand, why there are different strategies and how they compare to each other, take a look at this example and imagine the column offsets as time:

 ```Swift
 let values = [